DragosRotaru/secrets-manager/README.md

 - set static VM IP and forward traffic from mac with a reverse proxy when connected to CLaude
 - LetsEncrypt renews cert automatically on the remote server

+## SSH Keys

+- maintain 1 SSH key per identity and strip comment in pub key
+- for git deployments, use read-only access tokens

 ## Data Recovery, Availability

 - macbook has offline access